PicnicSupermarket/error-prone-support/CONTRIBUTING.md

   may have been provided.

 When filing a bug report, please include the following:
-- Information about your environment (e.g. the output of `java -version`, as well as details on your operating system).
+- Any relevant information about your environment.
+This should generally include the output of `java -version`, as well as the version of Error Prone you're using.
 - A description of what is going on (e.g. logging output, stacktraces).
 - A minimum reproducible example, so that other developers can try to reproduce (and optionally fix) the bug.